-We rely on the Internet every day to check movie times, figure out where to eat, and communicate with our friends and family.
-We want tech that has strong, reliable Web browsing capabilities.
-But there are thousands of Web-enabled devices, all claiming that they can give you a great Internet experience.
-How can you tell how good a device really is?
+We rely on web-connected devices to check movie times, figure out where to eat, and communicate with our friends and family.
+But there are thousands of devices to choose from, all claiming that they have great web browsing capabilities.
+How can you tell how good these devices really are?

-WebXPRT is one of the BenchmarkXPRT benchmarks, a set of tools that help you learn how all kinds of devices perform.
+WebXPRT is one of the BenchmarkXPRT benchmarks, a set of free, easy-to-use tools that help you learn how all kinds of devices perform.

 A benchmark, in this case, is a tool designed to test a wide range of devices on a level playing field.
 When you look at results from BenchmarkXPRT benchmarks, you get unbiased, fair product comparisons.